sgchun/nps/README.md

 ```bash
 support/make_fam.sh <work_dir> <training_cohort_name>.QC2
 ```
-We use the sample names in the column header of training genotype dosage file to fill in both FID and IID of .fam file.
+Here, we extract the sample IDs from the column header of training genotype dosage file and use them to fill **both FID and IID** of .fam file.

 Overall, the job scripts will automatially generate the following set of NPS input files:
 - `<work_dir>/<training_cohort_name>.preformatted_summstats.txt`